vuese/vuese/README.md

 * Type: `string`
 * Default: `''`

-If you want to generate a `docute` document, you need to specify the sidbar title, if you don't specify `title`, vuese will ask you too 😋.
+If you want to generate a `docute` document, you need to specify the sidebar title, if you don't specify `title`, vuese will ask you too 😋.

 ### Used in nodejs